ticuss/CV/README.md

-# My CV coded using LaTeX
+# My CV is created using LaTeX

 This CV is inspired by Michael Pollind's Awsome CV
 ___________________________________________________________________________________________________